Lessons

 Sessions revisit core concepts regularly, so learners have space to consolidate and settle in as the block progresses.

-What happens if a teenager misses a session?
+What happens if a learner misses a session or arrives late

-If there are ongoing attendance concerns, please get in touch to discuss.
+If there are ongoing attendance or timing concerns, please get in touch and we’re very happy to talk things through.

 Can someone join part-way through a block?